 I glared at him and felt my blood thrill with the need to kill him right then.
 “Th-they’ve been giving me slaves and gold for years!
 I-I… I have a gambling problem!
 Chr-Chrissy had to go… that was the d-deal…”

-His scream filled up the room and my soul… well, my soul sighed in satisfaction.
-It was utterly delightful and Lilith started twirling around us and laughing as his screams echoed throughout the room.
+His scream filled up the room, and my soul… well, my soul sighed in satisfaction.
+It was utterly delightful and Lilith started twirling around us and laughing as it echoed throughout the room.